robovm/robovm-docs/en/tutorials/ib-basics/ib-basics.md

 ## Conclusion

-In this walkthrough you got to know the basics of RoboVM's Interface Builder integration.
+In this tutorial you got to know the basics of RoboVM's Interface Builder integration.
 Using storyboards results in very concise code.
 Modifying the UI visually is also a lot easier than coding it by hand.
 Finally, RoboVM allowed you to do all your coding in Java!

-With your new knowledge you can now check out the other walkthroughs, as well as Apple's official documentation, to discover more!
+With your new knowledge you can now check out the other tutorials, as well as Apple's official documentation, to discover more!